Double gauge invariance and covariantly-constant vector fields in Weyl geometry

 Under the transformation $\Psi \mapsto \Phi(\Psi)$ the gradient field $\prt_\mu \Psi$ gets an additional factor \be{phase} \prt_\mu \Psi \mapsto \Phi^\p \prt_\mu \Psi, ~~~\Phi^\p:=d\Phi / d\Psi. \ee It is now easy to see that if this transformation is accompanied by the following gradient transformation of potentials \be{grad} A_\mu \mapsto A_\mu - \prt_\mu \ln{\Phi^\p}, \ee the wave equation (\ref{waveR}) also preserves its form!

-Unlike the $SU(1)$ gauge group (\ref{gauge}) of quantum theory that entails the phase of the wave function, the additional gauge invariance in Weyl space (\ref{phase},\ref{grad}) deals with real-valued transformations which change the magnitude of the scalar field $\Psi$.
-However, if one considers a \emph{complexification} of the scalar field $\Psi$ (see discussion in section 5 below), then the gauge parameter $\Phi^\p(\Phi)$ in (\ref{phase}) will be also complex-valued, and the gauge transformations will act on the phase of $\Psi$ while its modulus can be kept fixed through a normalization procedure.
+Unlike the $SU(1)$ gauge group (\ref{gauge}) of quantum theory that transforms the {\it phase} of the wave function, the additional gauge invariance in Weyl space (\ref{phase},\ref{grad}) deals with real-valued transformations which change the magnitude of the scalar field $\Psi$.
+However, if one considers a \emph{complexification} of the scalar field $\Psi$, then the gauge parameter $\Phi^\p(\Psi(x))$ in (\ref{phase}) will be also complex-valued, and the gauge transformations will act on the phase of $\Psi$ while its modulus can be kept fixed through a normalization procedure.

 Remarkably, even on the Minkowski metric background, making use of the additional gauge invariance of the wave equation (\ref{waveR}), we can \emph{geometrically} introduce a new form of interaction of a scalar massless field $\Psi(x)$ with an external electromagnetic field identified with a ``Minkowski residue'' of the Weyl non-metricity vector $A_\mu(x)$.